SpecFlowOSS/SpecFlow/docs/Installation/NuGet-Packages.md

 #### >= 3.0

 It is **mandatory** for projects to use.
-After SpecFlow 3.3.30 this is a dependency of the `SpecFlow.xUnit`, `SpecFlow.NUnit`, `SpecFlow.MSTest` and `SpecRun.SpecFlow.3-3-0` packages.
+After SpecFlow 3.3.30 this is a dependency of the `SpecFlow.xUnit`, `SpecFlow.NUnit`, `SpecFlow.MSTest` and `SpecRun.SpecFlow.3-3-0` packages, hence the package is automatically installed with the unit test provider packages and you don't have to install it manually.

 #### < 3.0

-This package is optional, because the code- behind file generation is done in the most cases by Visual Studio.
-But it is highly recommended to use it.
+This package is optional if the code-behind file generation is enabled in the Visual Studio Extension.
+However, we recommend to upgrade to the [MSBuild code behind file generation](../Tools/Generate-Tests-From-MsBuild.md).

 ### SpecFlow.xUnit